Topical Authority Scorecard

 Section titled “Credit usage and scheduling”Scorecard calculations use credits for:

-- SERP fetches or refreshes
+- SERP fetches or refreshes (AI Overviews are included at no extra cost)

-- AI Overview pulls
+- AI Mode pulls (if enabled in Settings)

 You can adjust how often you recalculate based on: